thomasloupe/Slackord/README.md

 1. Select `Settings>Enter Bot Token` and paste the copied token into the text field.
 Slackord2 will remember your token if you close it.
 1. Select `File>Import JSON` and select a Slack JSON chat history file to import.
 1. Select `Settings>Bot Connection>Connect` to connect the bot to your server.
-1. Visit the Discord channel or DM you wish to import Slack chat history to and type `!slackord` (case insensitive).
+1. Visit the Discord channel or DM you wish to import Slack chat history to and type `/slackord`.
 1. Messages will begin posting.

 # Running Slackord2 for Mac/Linux